josenymad/capital-quiz-backend/README.md

     `php artisan key:generate`

+6. Run migrations

+    `php artisan migrate`

-6. Start the application
+7. Start the application

     `php artisan serve`

-7. The API will be accessible at http://localhost:8000/quiz.
+8. The API will be accessible at http://localhost:8000/quiz.

 ## Testing